chstan/autodiDAQt/docs/source/installing.rst

 If you opt not to use conda, you will need to make sure you have installed the dependencies requiring conda first.
 Installing ``pyqtgraph`` and ``dask`` should be enough to ensure that a subsequent ``pip install`` will work.

+The best way to install right now is by cloning the updated repository on GitHub.